Defense industry of Iran: History

 In 1979, the country took the first step into manufacturing by reverse engineering Soviet RPG-7, BM21, and SA-7 missiles.

 After the Islamic revolution and the start of the Iran–Iraq War, economic sanctions and an international arms embargo led by the United States coupled with a high demand for military hardware forced Iran to rely on its domestic arms industry for repair and spare parts.
 The Islamic Revolutionary Guard Corps was put in charge of re-organising the domestic military industry.
 Under their command Iran's military industry was dramatically expanded, and with the Ministry of Defence pouring capital into the missile industry, Iran soon had an arsenal of missiles.

-Since 1992, it also has produced its own tanks, armoured personnel carriers, missiles, a submarine and a fighter plane.
+Since 1993, it also has produced its own tanks, armoured personnel carriers, missiles, a submarine and a fighter plane.

 In 2007, following events in Iran's Nuclear Program, the United Nations Security Council placed sanctions on Iran forbidding it from exporting any form of weapons.
 Despite these sanctions, Iran sold some military equipment to countries such as Sudan, Syria and North Korea.
 Iran was also unable to import military equipment such as S-300 from Russia and went on to build its own substitute dubbed as Bavar 373.

 On 2 November 2012, Iran's Brigadier General Hassan Seifi reported that the Iranian Army had achieved self-suffiency in producing military equipment, and that the abilities of Iranian scientists have enabled the country to make significant progress in this field.
 He was quoted saying, "Unlike Western countries which hide their new weapons and munitions from all, the Islamic Republic of Iran's Army is not afraid of displaying its latest military achievements and all countries must become aware of Iran's progress in producing weaponry."
 As of 2016, the Defence Ministry is collaborating with more than 3150 national firms as well as 92 universities.

 Iran’s Defense Ministry claimed that it has begun manufacturing air defense laser cannons on 16 November 2019.
 On September 03, 2020, Iranian Defense Minister Brigadier General Amir Hatami said his country is capable of manufacturing more than 38,000 military equipment and hardware parts.
-In February 2023, Iran reported that had tripled its military products exports in 2022 while its self sufficiency in military needs had reached 93%.
+In February 2023, Iran reported that had tripled its military products exports in 2022 while its self-sufficiency in military needs had reached 93%.
+Iranian Defense Minister Mohammad Reza Ashtiani claimed in March 2024 an increase of 4 to 5 times in defense exports without specifying details.